AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_discover_your_identity_count"
 >title="Your identity count"
->abstract="The number of profiles with that selected identity that are part of your selected audience"
+>abstract="The number of profiles with that selected identity that are part of your selected audience."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_discover_collaborator_identity_count"
 >title="Collaborator identity count"
->abstract="The number of profiles with that selected identity that are part of your collaborator's selected audience"
+>abstract="The number of profiles with that selected identity that are part of your collaborator's selected audience."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_discover_overlapping_identities_count"
 >title="Overlapping identities count"
->abstract="The number of profiles with that selected identity that are present both in your and your collaborator's audience"
+>abstract="The number of profiles with that selected identity that are present both in your and your collaborator's audience."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_discover_overlapping_identities_percentage"